nextcloud/deck/docs/API.md

 #### 403 Permission denied

-In any case a user doesn't have access to a requested entity, a 403 error will be returned:
+The user doesn't have access to a requested entity.

 ```json
 {